 This lesson discusses when and how to use regression estimation.
 An example of using regression is given.
 Then we compare the regression estimate by simply using the sample mean, not taking advantage of the auxiliary information.
 To illustrate that one has to choose the right model, we use the ratio estimate for the example even though the condition for using the ratio estimate was not satisfied.
 And, not surprisingly, the ratio estimate performs poorly since it is not the appropriate model for that data set.

 Lesson 5: Ch.
 8.1 of Sampling by Steven Thompson, 3rd edition

-- see that the regression estimate does perform better than the expansion estimate when auxiliary data is useful, and
+- Compare the performance of the regression estimate and the expansion estimate, and recognize that the regression estimate outperforms the expansion estimate when the auxillary data is useful, and

-- see that the regression estimate does perform better than the ratio estimate when the condition for using the ratio estimate is not satisfied
+- Compare the performance of the regression estimate and ratio estimate, and recognize that the regression estimate outperforms the ratio estimate when the condition for using the ratio estimate is not satisfied.